Zeus097/Fitness-Data-Analyzer/README.md

 * Added new feature:
 *     recipes generator
-*     it generates 5 recipes using a keyword from the user (dish name etc.).
+      it generates 5 recipes using a keyword from the user (dish name etc.). calculating food nutrition

 * Change the name and the cover